 I’m an artist and a writer living in Austin, TX.
 When I was three years old, a picture of me feeding ducks was featured in the Dallas Morning News, and I’ve been trying to reach that same level of fame ever since.

 I moved to Austin from Dallas to attend the University of Texas’s College of Fine Arts, met my husband, and just never left.
 After college I took a break from art to get a “real job,” (overrated) and spent the next several years working for a financial institution.
-I left there after I delivered my twins 9 weeks premature and decided to stay home covered in babies.
+After delivering my twins nine weeks premature, I then decided to stay home covered in babies.

 Since then I have been writing, blogging, and storytelling across Austin.
 I served as co-producer for Austin’s Listen to Your Mother show from 2015 – 2017 and graced the stage in the storytelling show Testify, as well as having writing all over the internet.